Interested in learning how to sell life insurance successfully?

 Before you do, you must put in place a marketing program that’s proven to get results.

-Many people new to selling life insurance do not think about their long-term life insurance lead strategy.
+Many people learning how to sell life insurance do not think about their long-term life insurance lead strategy.

 They randomly try different life insurance leads and ultimately never settle on one strategy.